WYSA Athlete and Participant Safety Program

 Participant Training for Minors

 In addition to covered personnel, WYSA is also obligated to offer training to minor participants.
-The U.S. Center for SafeSport has released five training modules focused on Youth Athlete Training on athletesafety.org.
-The modules are age-based: Preschool, Grades K-2, Grades 3-5, Middle School and High School, and are anywhere from 10-20 minutes in length.
+The U.S. Center for SafeSport has released five training modules focused on Youth Athlete Training on safesoccer.com.
+The modules are age-based: Preschool, School-Aged, Middle School, and High School Aged Adolescents, and are anywhere from 10-20 minutes in length.
 A parent/guardian must first create an account in order to give consent for their child to access the training as well as select the appropriate module for their child’s age.
 It is not necessary for us (WYSA or Clubs) to track participation of minor athletes in the training, however we do need to document the offering.

 Per the SafeSport Act, the definition of mandatory reporter now includes any “adult who is authorized, by a national governing body, a member of a national governing body, or an amateur sports organization that participates in interstate or international amateur athletic competition, to interact with a minor or amateur athlete at an amateur sports organization facility or at any event sanctioned by a national governing body, a member of a national governing body, or such an amateur sports organization.”